Nikovash/bitoreum/doc/benchmarking.md

 Benchmarking
 ============

+# Disabled in version 4.0.1.1 intending to enable it in the future

-Bitoreum Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Crystal Bitoreum Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running